Refrigerator car

 A modern refrigerator car.
 The mechanical refrigeration unit is housed behind the grill at the lower right, the car's "A" end.

 Anheuser-Busch was one of the first companies to transport beer nationwide using railroad refrigerator cars.

-A refrigerator car (or "reefer") is a refrigerated boxcar (U.S.), a piece of railroad rolling stock designed to carry perishable freight at specific temperatures.
+A refrigerator car (or "reefer") is a refrigerated boxcar (US), a piece of railroad rolling stock designed to carry perishable freight at specific temperatures.
 Refrigerator cars differ from simple insulated boxcars and ventilated boxcars (commonly used for transporting fruit), neither of which are fitted with cooling apparatus.
 Reefers can be ice-cooled, come equipped with any one of a variety of mechanical refrigeration systems, or use carbon dioxide (as dry ice) or liquid nitrogen as a cooling agent.
 Milk cars (and other types of "express" reefers) may or may not include a cooling system, but are equipped with high-speed trucks and other modifications that allow them to travel with passenger trains.